← Back to blog

 This is the biggest misunderstanding.
 Runners see one brutal workout clip online and assume the whole week looks like that.
 It does not.
 The hard days are hard, but the easy days are protected.
 That is one of the central strengths of the system.

 Most self-coached runners do the opposite.
 They undercook the quality work and overcook the easy days, which leaves them permanently stuck in the middle.
 Kenyan training works because the week has contrast.
+The same logic governs a well-built marathon taper: volume drops sharply but the sharpness stays, because the easy days are the part that protects the hard days.

 Mistake 2: Thinking it is all about speed